 In addition to classes, there are other program requirements such as Field Education, Internships, and Practica.
 While internships and practica happen later in your program, TEDS students can start Field Education as soon as they wish.
 You register for Field Eds the same way you do for other classes.

 Before you begin your Field Education you must attend the Field Ed Orientation which is the prerequisite for beginning your first Field Ed.
-These meetings will be held in Hinkson Hall, at 12:00pm on January 15th and 16th.
-Information about time and place will be given during orientation and is also located in myTIU > Supervised Ministries.
+These meetings will be at 10:00pm on August 26th or at 5:00pm on Wednesday, August 27th.
+Information on Field Ed is also located in myTIU > Supervised Ministries.

 If you have any questions, contact the Supervised Ministries office at email@example.com, or call (847) 317-8030.